Check Out Our No-Filter Selfie

 Fees and commissions

-Lemon.io company is a mediator between customers and freelancers.
-For the time and effort we make to distill the best freelance developers within our reach, we take a 20% commission.
+Lemon.io company is a mediator between customers and developers.
+For the time and effort we make to distill the best remote developers within our reach, we take a 20% commission.

 Think of us as your sidekicks on a small salary.